ajk-5/WT4Q/README.md

 pages rely on the server-side `cookies()` API, ensuring authentication works even when JavaScript cannot access the cookie.

+### Deployment and CDN

+The Next.js front end can serve static assets through a CDN such as Vercel or CloudFront.
+Set the `CDN_URL` environment variable to your CDN's base URL before building. `next.config.ts` uses this value as an `assetPrefix` and applies `Cache-Control` headers so assets and pages are cached appropriately by the CDN and browsers.

 ### Backend

 ```bash